Free drink for T in the Park revellers – Good, Clean Scottish Water

 - Clear headed – Keep drinking 6-8 glasses of water a day to help you boost your energy levels to get the most out of your weekend.

-Holyrood Partnership PR in Edinburgh provides strategic PR support to the Scottish Water press office. which can be contacted on 01383 848 236
+Holyrood PR PR in Edinburgh provides strategic PR support to the Scottish Water press office. which can be contacted on 01383 848 236